Technology

 Our requirements were:

-• The photo booth should be practically impossible to tip over.
-We definitely wanted to rule out possible accidents caused by falling columns.
-The solution: The column has an extremely low center of gravity and a high weight (30 kilograms) due to massive steel plates that are invisibly embedded in the base.
+• The photo column should be practically impossible to tip over.
+We wanted to rule out the possibility of accidents caused by columns toppling over.
+The solution: the column has an extremely low center of gravity and a high weight (25 kilograms) thanks to solid steel plates that are invisibly embedded in the base.

 • The iPad should not wobble or swing after triggering.
 High stability is essential because of the camera function.
 The solution is two massive steel pins that connect the vertical column to the base.
 They make the column stiff and insensitive to vibrations.

-• The power saving mode of the Photo Collect Kiosk app enables a mains-independent operating time of up to 27 hours, but the iPad should still be easily rechargeable.
-The solution is an internal cable routing to the base; the photo kiosk can therefore be connected to the mains or a power bank via USB-C.
+• The power-saving mode of the Photo Collect Kiosk app enables up to 27 hours of operation independent of the mains, but the iPad should still be able to be charged without any problems.
+The solution is an internal cable routing to the base; the Photo Kiosk can therefore be connected to the mains or a power bank via USB-C.

-• The iPad must not be removable without tools.
-Since a locked iPad cannot be used or sold, the photo kiosks are not located in public spaces, and no photos are stored on the devices, theft protection of the iPad is not a primary concern.
-The iPad can be removed with a tool via an inconspicuous maintenance access point; however, without the appropriate tool, the iPad remains locked in place.
+• It must not be possible to remove the iPad without tools.
+Since a locked iPad cannot be used or sold, the photo kiosks are not located in public spaces and no photos are stored on the devices, the iPad's anti-theft protection is not a priority.
+The iPad can be removed with a tool via an inconspicuous maintenance access point, but without the right tool the iPad remains locked.

 We were able to test and adjust our design using an initial hand-planed prototype.
 For series production, we opted for CNC-controlled manufacturing in the Zurich area.
 The solid oak wood for this comes from the Canton of Zug and is planed for us and then milled with the CNC machine.
 After assembly, the column is oiled and made available to our customers.

-The photo kiosk is an ideal complement to image acquisition via email or SMS link.
-The wide-angle camera and uniform illumination lead to excellent results.
-In addition, a photo kiosk increases the visibility for on-site photo gathering.
-You can rent the photo column, including the iPad Pro, for your project.
+The photo kiosk is an ideal addition to image collection via e-mail or SMS link.
+The wide-angle camera and the uniform illumination lead to excellent results.
+A photo kiosk also increases the visibility of the photo gathering on site.
+You can rent the photo column including iPad Pro for your project.

 Did you know?
-The Photo Collect license already includes the use of the kiosk app - our customers can also set up and operate their own stands and iPads as kiosks at any time.
+The Photo Collect license already includes use of the kiosk app - our customers can also set up and operate their own stands and iPads as kiosks at any time, e.g. for ID cards .

 The CNC-milled recess for screen and camera.